 But traditional banks aren't the only places to get small business loans.
-If your small business is looking for money, here are ten other Canadian small business loan sources where you may be able to get the funding you need.
-Here is a look at small business loan sources beyond a bank loan.
+If your small business is looking for money, here are 10 other Canadian small-business loan sources where you may be able to get the funding you need.

 Canada Small Business Financing Program

-Established to help new businesses get started and established firms make improvements and expand, this small business loan program provides up to $500,000 of small business financing for any one business.
-You can apply to this program at any bank, Caisse Populaire, or credit union in Canada.
+Established to help new businesses get started and exisiting firms make improvements and expand, this small business loan program provides up to $1 million for any one business.
+Businesses with gross annual revenues of $10 million or less can apply to this program at any bank, caisse populaire, or credit union in Canada.

-If your business qualifies, you can get up to $100,000 in long-term financing to do things such as participate in trade shows, develop e-commerce, create and implement a marketing plan or even purchase additional inventory.
-And just to make it even sweeter, BDC can re-advance any repaid portion of the loan starting at a minimum of $10,000.
+If your business qualifies, you can get up to $100,000 in long-term financing to do things such as participate in trade shows, develop e-commerce, create and implement a marketing plan, obtaining certifications, and more.
+And just to make it even sweeter, Business Development Bank of Canada (BDC) can re-advance any repaid portion of the loan starting at a minimum of $10,000.

-This program is designed to help small businesses in the start-up or early growth phase (the first 12 months of sales) who "can demonstrate realistic market and sales potential".
-Such a business may be eligible for a small business loan of up to $100,000 which may be used as working capital, for marketing and start-up expenses, to acquire fixed assets or to buy a franchise.
+This program is designed to help small businesses in the startup or early growth phase (the first 12 months of sales) that "can demonstrate realistic market and sales potential."
+Such a business may be eligible for a small business loan of up to $100,000, which may be used for working capital, marketing and startup expenses, fixed assets, or buying a franchise.

 Some financial institutions offer small business loans of up to $15,000 earmarked for people who would have difficulty getting a traditional business loan.
-For instance, Western Economic Diversification Canada (WD) offers a microloan program to provide small business loans to small businesses in Vancouver, Victoria, Edmonton, Regina, Saskatoon, and Winnipeg.
-(Follow the link to read the eligibility criteria for each program.)
-Ask your credit union or Caisse Populaire if they have such a small business loan program.
+For instance, Western Economic Diversification Canada offers a microloan program to provide small business loans to small businesses throughout western Canada.
+Ask your credit union or caisse populaire if they have such a small business loan program.

 Community Loan Funds

-Community Investment Funds are non-profit organizations dedicated to helping people who can't get the loans they need from traditional lending institutions.
-Depending on the particular loan fund, you may be able to get a small business loan from $2000 up to $150,000.
-Where to Get a Small Business Loan When the Banks Turn You Down presents examples of Community Loan Funds across the country.
+Community Investment Funds are nonprofit organizations dedicated to helping people who can't get the loans they need from traditional lending institutions.
+Depending on the particular loan fund, you may be able to get a small business loan from $2,000 up to $150,000.

 Women's Enterprise/Resource Centres